joceyng/nano-stack-training-1/readme.md

 3. Access localhost:3000 on your browser and it should display a page based on the HTML codes you inserted in the page template
 4. Press Ctrl + C in the terminal to stop running the app if you used `node app.js` to start the app

-### Deploy application to Heroku
+### Deploy application to Cyclic
-1. Make changes to the listen method in your app.js file since you cannot define a port number when using Heroku
+1. Make changes to the listen method in your app.js file since you cannot define a port number when using Cyclic
 ```
 const port = process.env.PORT || 3000;
 app.listen(port, () => {